 "I send you the inclosed magazine supposing it may furnish you a few moments amusement, as well as to the reading members of your family."41 The account books show that Jefferson had access to the following magazines which might have contained suitable selections for "the reading members [probably some of the children] of your family:" Analectic Magazine, Edinburgh Review, Monthly Magazine, Portfolio, The Columbian Magazine, The Repository, The Weekly Magazine of Original Essays.

 "Goody Blake."
 Not identified.
 "I inclose you an abundant supply of poetry, among which you will find Goody Blake, which I think you wanted."42

 "Little John."
 Not identified.
-"I am much obliged to you for the Poetry... and think it all very Pretty, particularly Little John..."43
+"I am very much obliged to you for the, Poetry. you sent me and think it all very Pretty, particularly Little John and the Ode to Modesty."43

 Roscoe, William.
 The Butterfly's Ball and The Grasshopper' s Feast.
-(London, 1807).
-"I send for Cornelia a little poem, the grasshopper's ball, to begin her collection..."44 It is not established whether Jefferson sent a clipping of this poem such as it appeared in the Gentlemen's Magazine Vol. 76, p.
-1052, or from an unknown source as is the clipping in his Scrapbook, p.
-69.
+London, 1807.
+"I send for Cornelia a little poem, the grasshopper's ball, to begin her collection."44 It is not established whether Jefferson sent a clipping of this poem such as it appeared on page 1052 of volume 76 of the Gentlemen's Magazine, or from an unknown source as is the clipping in his scrapbook, page 69.

 "The Yankee Story."
 Not identified.
 "I send for Cornelia a little poem .... the Yankee story is for yourself."45